RT (Request Tracker) Test Submission Form Instructions

 - To submit your test electronically (preferred method), please attach it as a PDF in the designated area.
 SDS will print out the online form (former pink sheet) and the test from this RT ticket.

-- If you prefer to drop off a hard copy of the test you will still complete the RT ticket form, but you will choose the “paper drop off” option.
-SDS will print out the pink sheet form and then attach it to the test.
+- If you prefer to drop off a hard copy of the test you will still complete the RT ticket form, but you will choose the “drop off paper test” option.
+SDS will print out the pink sheet/RT form and attach it to the test when you drop it off at Math/Psychology Building, room 212.

-- Once the student has taken your test, you or a designee will come to the SDS office for test pick up.
+- Once the student has taken your test, you or a designee will come to the SDS office for test pick up at Room 212, Math/Psychology Building during regular office hours.

 - Please note that the RT test submission process is one-way.
 We can take tests in, but we do not currently have the resources or capacity to scan and return tests electronically.